 Glen of Imaal Terrier Origin

-Irish Glen of Imaal was originally bred by Flemish mercenaries who fought for Queen Elizabet the 1st during the mid to late 1500’s.
+The same holds for the little Glen of Imaal Terrier.
+This is because these little guys were built tough and, for a very long time, were never really all that appreciated.
+The Irish Glen of Imaal was initially bred by Flemish mercenaries who fought for Queen Elizabeth the 1st during the mid to late 1500s.
 During this time, these little guys were used to control the vermin population and hunt badgers and foxes.

 These guys were…

-These little guys would be enclosed in a cage and forced to run for hours upon hours while food was being prepared within a kitchen.
+They were also used as fighting dogs for entertainment and turned into dogs.
+And imagine a hamster running for a while only for those unfamiliar with what a “turnspit” is.
+In this case, the wheel was used to mechanically turn a rotary within an open fire.
+So basically, these little guys would be enclosed in a cage and forced to run for hours while the food was being prepared in a kitchen.
 And some might think they were the lucky ones!

-“turnspit” breeds were actually able to survive this period of time which is why so few of them are around today.
+These little guys don’t have the most glamorous of origins.
+Because these conditions were so harsh, very few“Turnspit” breeds were able to survive this period, which is why so few of them are around today.

 Fortunately…

-Often times makes training them both easy and a bit challenging at the same time because, while they are very smart, they also tend to be a bit of a “goof ball” with their playful antics.
+If you adopt an Irish Glen, you will find it a brilliant animal with a great sense of humor and curiosity.
+Two traits that often make training them both easy and a bit challenging at the same time because, while they are brilliant, they also tend to be a bit of a “goofball” with their playful antics.

 And while…

-They may not be as excitable as most terriers; these guys will still have a ton of energy and can on occasion be rather aggressive towards other dogs.
-This is why, it’s always important to begin your obedience training early with these guys and make sure that they are well socialized with other animals as puppies.
+They may not be as excitable as most terriers; these guys will still have a ton of energy and can, occasionally, be somewhat aggressive towards other dogs.
+This is why it’s always important to begin obedience training early with these guys and ensure they are well-socialized with other animals as puppies.

 No, probably not.
 But until you fully understand what these policies “will” and “won’t” cover and how much these pet insurance policies cost, how will you know if one might be right for you?